 - 1. What is the formal governance structure in delivery and how does it align to the needs of the project? - 2.
-How has the asset owner, operators or end users been represented in the governance of the project in delivery? - 3.
-What is the governance structure and escalation approach in place and is it robust enough to deal with and adjust to project pressures? - 4.
+How has the asset owner, operators or end users been represented in the governance of the project in delivery?
+3. What is the governance structure and escalation approach in place and is it robust enough to deal with and adjust to project pressures? - 4.
 How has governance ensured there are clearly defined roles, responsibilities and transparent accountabilities for the delivery team? - 5.
-What is the project SRO's and Project Director's expertise and capacity and so they have the appropriate financial delegations to ensure successful delivery? - 6.
+What is the project SRO's and Project Director's expertise and capacity and do they have the appropriate financial delegations to ensure successful delivery? - 6.
 What is the evidence the necessary skilled resources, project controls (program, milestones, change control), monitoring of key risks and reporting are in place to support the delivery stage of the project? - 7.
 How does the culture across the teams involved in delivery ensure collective problem solving, robust project management, transparency, commitment to outcomes and resolution of conflicts? - 8.
 How well are relevant government policies and regulatory requirements understood and followed by the delivery team? - 9.
 What is the approach to progress reporting and data capture, is this focused and relevant to the outcomes desired from the project? - 10.
-How is the governance structure tracking the realisation of benefits? - 11.
+How does the organisation handle failure or setbacks within projects?
+Can you provide examples of how these situations were managed and what was learned from them? - 11.
+How does the organisation measure the effectiveness and efficiency of commercial/contractual dispute resolution, while discouraging game playing and adversarial posturing? - 12.
+How is the governance structure tracking the realisation of benefits? - 13.
 How is probity and conflict of interest being proactively managed through the delivery stage?